Colebee

 Colebee demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Colebee is notably high, with 42.0% of residents aged 15 and above holding university qualifications as of the latest data point.
-This figure surpasses both national (30.4%) and NSW state (32.2%) averages, indicating a significant educational advantage for the area.
-Among these university-qualified residents, bachelor degrees are most prevalent at 29.9%, followed by postgraduate qualifications at 10.0% and graduate diplomas at 2.1%.
-Vocational credentials are also prominent, with 25.9% of residents aged 15 and above holding such qualifications.
+Educational attainment in Colebee is notably high, with 42.0% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are most prevalent at 29.9%, followed by postgraduate qualifications at 10.0% and graduate diplomas at 2.1%.
+Vocational credentials are also common, with 25.9% of residents aged 15 and above holding such qualifications, including advanced diplomas at 10.7% and certificates at 15.2%.
+Educational participation is high, with 34.6% of residents currently enrolled in formal education, broken down into primary education (12.8%), secondary education (9.4%), and tertiary education (5.5%).

-This includes advanced diplomas held by 10.7% of residents and certificates held by 15.2%.
-Educational participation is notably high in Colebee, with 34.6% of residents currently enrolled in formal education as of the latest available data.
+Educational participation is notably high, with 34.6% of residents currently enrolled in formal education.
 This includes 12.8% in primary education, 9.4% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education